ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

 A more general token series concept is described in Appendix B of {{I-D.tiloca-ace-workflow-and-params}}).
-In this profile, a token series is characterized by the access tokens associated to an EDHOC session between C and RS, and identified by the session\_id of the EDHOC\_Information, see {{edhoc-parameters-object}}.
+In this profile, a token series is characterized by the access tokens associated with an EDHOC session between C and RS, and identified by the session\_id of the EDHOC\_Information, see {{edhoc-parameters-object}}.
 All access tokens belonging to the same token series are associated with the same session\_id, which does not change throughout the series lifetime.

-AS assigns the session\_id to the EDHOC\_Information when issuing the first access token of a series.
-When assigning the identifier, AS MUST ensure that it was not used in a previous series of access tokens, i.e., avoiding the case of two access tokens having the following properties:
+AS assigns the session\_id to the EDHOC\_Information when issuing the first access token of a new series.
+When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series:

 * i) issued for the same RS; and
 * ii) bound to the same authentication credential AUTH_CRED_C of the requesting client (irrespectively of how the AUTH_CRED_C is identified in the access tokens).

 The session\_id MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and RS by AS.

 ## AS-to-C: Response # {#as-c}

-After verifying the POST request to the /token endpoint that C is authorized to access, AS responds as defined in {{Section 5.8.2 of RFC9200}}, with potential modifications as detailed below.
+After verifying the POST request to the /token endpoint and that C is authorized to access, AS responds as defined in {{Section 5.8.2 of RFC9200}}, with potential modifications as detailed below.
 If the request from C was invalid, or not authorized, AS returns an error response as described in {{Section 5.8.3 of RFC9200}}.

 AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
 This means that C MUST use EDHOC with RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
 After that, C MUST use the established OSCORE Security Context to protect communications with RS, when accessing protected resources at RS according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.